agentmorris/MegaDetector/megadetector/taxonomy_mapping/README.md

 * Prepare the "release" taxonomy file (which removes a couple columns and removes unused rows) using [prepare_lila_taxonomy_release.py](prepare_lila_taxonomy_release.py).
 This will create "lila-taxonomy-mapping_release.csv" in the local LILA base folder.
 Run the taxonomy checker against this file too, just to be safe.

 * Upload to <https://lila.science/public/lila-taxonomy-mapping_release.csv>.
 This is a small file that does not get zipped.

-### Test the metadata file, index file, and MD results files

-* Use 'test_lila_metadata_urls.py' to verify that the metadata .csv files and MegaDetector results files exist, and that their contents point to base URLs that actually exist.
-I.e., make sure that all the metadata URLs and MD results files are programmatically usable.

 ### Update the One True CSV file